TypingHare/database2-uml/phase2/docs/tasks.md

 - Student can prompt the system to suggest classes for their next semester.
 The system will suggest three classes that student can take based on their degree pathway and completed courses.
   - Suggested classes will adhere to class prerequisites.
   - Classes without prerequisites can be suggested.
   - Full classes will be omitted.
+(15 students)
   - Failed classes will be suggested(possibly prioritized if not too difficult).
-  - Error message if student workload is full for next semester already (4 classes registered). this may not be needed
 - Student can then select 1 - 3 of them and add them to their registered classes or decline the suggestion.
 There's a possibility that registering with this info is too complicated for this project, so the simplified version will just have a back button on the suggestion page.
  - "Suggest Classes" button on the student page that takes them to the `suggested_courses.php` page.
  - 3 suggested classes will be selectable (clickable checkbox).